dansmyers/dansmyers.github.io-archived/_posts/2017-03-14-igniteCS_Article.md

 >
 > This spring, as part of an $1,100 grant through Google’s igniteCS initiative, Sadeh and eight Rollins classmates have used MIT’s child-friendly Scratch software to teach the basics of coding to students in Fern Creek’s after-school program

-I'm tremendously proud of the leadership our students have shown and what they've accomplished so far.
+I'm proud of the leadership Sam and our students have shown and what they've accomplished so far.
 Fern Creek will be closing at the end of this academic year, but we're looking forward to continuing the program at a new home next year.